Gravitational waves from inflation with antisymmetric tensor field: Evolution of the gravitational wave equation

 \section{Evolution of the gravitational wave equation}

 In the previous section we showed that gravitational waves are free from instabilities.
 Now we can find the solutions of the gravitational wave equation Eq. (\ref{tpb1}) and can analyze it's behavior at different stages of inflation.
-It is useful to express Eq. (\ref{tpb1}) in conformal time coordinates as conformal time gives the comoving horizon of the universe at any stage of evolution.
-The total comoving horizon becomes very large in the early universe before the end of inflation and varies a little during radiation and matter dominated era.
-Therefore it is a standard practice to define it as \cite{riotto2000}
+It is useful to express Eq. (\ref{tpb1}) in terms of conformal time coordinate $\eta$ \cite{riotto2000}, which is defined as

-where the 1st term in the right hand side of Eq. (\ref{ega1}) is $\eta_{prim}$.
-Therefore $\eta$ is negative but monotonically increasing during inflation.
-It leaves the horizon once $k |\eta |$ becomes smaller than unity.
-We will consider $\eta$ as the conformal time coordinate instead of $\eta_{total}$ in our calculations.
+where $t_e$ is denotes the time at which inflation ends and $t$ is any arbitrary time.
+As a result of this definition $\eta$ is negative during inflation.
+The modes cross the horizon at $k |\eta | = 1$ while $k |\eta | > 1$ and $k |\eta | < 1$ describe subhorizon and superhorizon modes respectively.
 With this replacement of time coordinate Eq. (\ref{tpb1}) can be rewritten as

 where the prime over $h_e$ represents derivative with respect to $\eta$ .
 We redefine $h_e$ as